Establishing Bona Fide Domicile

 Individuals must provide documentation showing they meet the following guidelines to establish WA domicile:

-- Live in the state for at least 12 consecutive months as legal residents.
+- Physically reside in the state for at least 12 consecutive months prior to the first day of the quarter students are seeking residency.

-A legal resident must relinquish all valid legal ties with their former state/country of residence and establish such ties in Washington in accordance with state and local legislation.
+- A legal resident must also relinquish all valid legal ties with their former state/country of residence and affirmatively create legal ties and relationships in the state of Washington in accordance with state and local legislation.

 - Driver’s License/State ID: One must obtain a Washington State Driver’s License within 30 days of arrival if they have a valid out-of-state driver’s license, including international driver’s license.
 If an individual does not drive or possess a driver’s license from any state or country, s/he should obtain a Washington State Identification Card within 30 days of arrival.